| GENETICS AND

 subaortic stenosis.
 If the Minis are included, we will no doubt have to

 provide some funds to support this project.
+The GDC open registry for

 recording the CERF test results for Mini Bulls, both normal and those that